Care

 Tips:

-• use clean, lukewarm water (20°C).
+• Use clean, lukewarm water (20°C).

 • if necessary, add cut flower food without sugar.

-The hollow stem can snap or start to curl.
+The hollow stem can snap or curl.

 • wrap the stem at the bottom in floral tape or shrink wrap for strength.

-starts with picking the right flower.
+starts with the right flower.